Thomas will take his 59, and a trophy would be a bonus

 He won at Kapalua, but that won’t put him in the record book.
 Winning a PGA Tour event happens 47 weeks out of the year.

 And then on Thursday in the Sony Open, he made a 15-foot eagle putt on the final hole to shoot 59 .
-That gets him in the record book with the eighth sub-70 round in PGA Tour history.
+That gets him in the record book with the eighth sub-60 round in PGA Tour history.
 But he still hasn’t won the tournament.

 That won’t be decided for three more rounds, and history is not necessarily on his side.
 Of the previous seven sub-60 rounds, only three players wound up winning — Al Geiberger at the Memphis Classic in 1977, David Duval at the Bob Hope Classic in 1999 and Stuart Appleby at the Greenbrier Classic in 2010.
 Duval and Appleby each shot 59 in the final round.